 - Represented a leading medical device company that developed a ground-breaking system for spinal surgery in a case against a key competitor; achieved a favorable result for the client at trial.

-- Represented a startup founded by a prolific inventor facing a patent suit by a large competitor seeking to destroy the startup before it could reach the commercial stage; achieved a favorable result for the client at trial and on appeal.
+- Represented a medical device startup founded by a prolific inventor facing a patent suit by a large competitor seeking to destroy the startup before it could reach the commercial stage; achieved a favorable result for the client at trial and on appeal.

 - Phone: +1 213 576 2682